 It’s because they are pancakes yet have this rich and dense texture that banana bread has!
 I’m sure that anyone who loves banana bread will love these pancakes.

-These vegan chocolate chip banana bread pancakes are more like the American-style pancake than a thin British pancake.
+They are more like an American-style pancake than a thin British pancake.
 American style pancakes are usually thicker and denser.

 You may find the batter slightly thicker than your usual one and takes a little more time to cook in a pan.
 But the wait is worth it!

 These pancakes are fluffy and very rich in texture and flavour.
 I absolutely love American style pancakes in the morning:)

 How to make these vegan chocolate chip banana pancakes

 Here are the ingredients I used to make them delicious AND healthy!
 These ingredients come in very handy for almost any cooking or baking process.